 A review may be conducted of hospice certifications to focus on hospice medical eligibility.
-A beneficiary must have a terminal prognosis and not just certification of terminal illness.
-Claims may be denied on the basis that a beneficiary is not terminally ill as defined in federal regulation.
-These regulations require certification of the beneficiary's prognosis, rather than diagnosis, i.e. denial is to be based on objective clinical evidence contained in the clinical record regarding the beneficiary's condition and not on the beneficiary's diagnosis.
+A recipient must have a terminal prognosis and not just certification of terminal illness.
+Claims may be denied on the basis that a recipient is not terminally ill as defined in federal regulation.
+These regulations require certification of the recipient's prognosis, rather than diagnosis, i.e. denial is to be based on objective clinical evidence contained in the clinical record regarding the recipient's condition and not on the recipient's diagnosis.